vedikas22/recipes-analysis-model/README.md

  <iframe
  src="assets/ingredients_distribution.html"
- width="800"
- height="600"
+ width="1000"
+ height="800"
  frameborder="0"
  ></iframe>

 This plot shows the distribution of the number of ingredients used in recipes.
 The majority of recipes tend to include between 5 and 15 ingredients, with a sharp drop-off for longer ingredient lists.
-This suggests that simpler recipes are more common, potentially because they are easier for users to prepare — an insight that aligns with our goal of identifying characteristics of highly rated, accessible recipes.
+This suggests that simpler recipes are more common, potentially because they are easier for users to prepare.
+This is an insight that aligns with our goal of identifying characteristics of highly rated, accessible recipes.

+ <iframe
+ src="assets/calories_distribution.html"
+ width="1000"
+ height="800"
+ frameborder="0"
+ ></iframe>

+ The calorie distribution is right-skewed, with most recipes containing fewer than 1000 calories.
+There are a few extreme outliers with very high caloric values, likely from dense or multi-serving dishes.
+This plot helps illustrate the diversity in recipe health profiles and can guide users looking for lighter or heavier meals.

+ <iframe
+ src="assets/prep_time_distribution.html"
+ width="1000"
+ height="800"
+ frameborder="0"
+ ></iframe>

+ The preparation time distribution spans a wide range, but the majority of recipes take between 10 and 100 minutes.
+Using a log scale reveals the long tail of extremely time-intensive recipes.
+This confirms that while some elaborate dishes exist, most recipes are designed to be time-efficient.

+<iframe
+ src="assets/rating_distribution.html"
+ width="1000"
+ height="800"
+ frameborder="0"
+ ></iframe>

+ The rating distribution is highly skewed toward the maximum rating of 5, indicating that users generally rate recipes very favorably.
+While this suggests strong satisfaction, it also limits the ability to differentiate between moderately and highly liked recipes, which is something to consider in modeling user preferences.